Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences

 \section{Conclusion}

-In this paper, we introduce Polar Hierarchical Mamba (PHiM), an efficient Mamba-based architecture designed for streaming LiDAR perception in polar coordinates.
-By leveraging a hierarchical structure and dimensionally-decomposed convolutions, PHiM eliminates the need for costly spatial heuristics and positional encodings common in full-scan Mamba approaches.
-Evaluated on the Waymo Open Dataset, PHiM sets a new state-of-the-art among streaming models and rivals Cartesian full-scan baselines in accuracy—while delivering twice the throughput and inference speed.
-Although currently limited to the LiDAR modality, PHiM provides a strong foundation for future work on long-horizon reasoning and multimodal streaming fusion.
+We introduce Polar-Fast-Cartesian-Full (PFCF), a novel detector designed for reactive and accurate LiDAR perception.
+By first processing partial sectors independently with a fast Polar Hierarchical Mamba (PHiM) backbone, stitching together sector features to construct a full scene feature map and capturing global scene understanding with an accurate and lightweight 2D Cartesian backbone, PFCF enables full-scan processing at streaming speeds.
+Evaluated on the Waymo Open Dataset, PFCF sets a new state-of-the-art among streaming models and rivals Cartesian full-scan baselines in accuracy while delivering twice the throughput.